Idle-Plus/IdleClient/README.md

 For more information, visit the Idle Relay repository.

+## Textures

+Game items and icons are stored as texture atlases in the `public/atlas/` directory.
+They are created using [Atlaser](https://github.com/Idle-Plus/Atlaser), a tool made specifically for this project.
+It automatically processes the textures: resizing and scaling images, combining them into multiple texture atlases, and generating a JSON file that the client uses to look up individual textures.

 ## Contributing

 Contributions are welcome and appreciated!
 Be it a new feature, improvements or just bug fixes in general; your help